fleschutz/PowerShell/Docs/add-memo.md

-## add-memo.ps1 - Adds a memo text to $HOME/Memos.csv
+## add-memo.ps1 - Adds a memo text

-This script adds the given memo text to $HOME/Memos.csv.
+This PowerShell script adds the given memo text to $HOME/Memos.csv.

 ## Parameters
 ```powershell